“Love this podcast! Best one out there for high-level industry trends and advice. Recommended!”

 So the convergence of blockchain or decentralized computing, AI, and industrial IoT or industrial robotics are the three sandboxes we're playing; and I lead up all of our experiments.

-We have very small teams that meet with the supply chain leadership of these companies; and through a little kit we've formed of design thinking and prototyping, within 12 weeks, it built a shippable prototype to help solve a business goal today.
+We have very small teams that meet with the supply chain leadership of these companies; and through a little kit we've formed of design thinking and prototyping, within 12 weeks, it build a shippable prototype to help solve a business goal, today.
 But it's a domino that future builds can take advantage of and build momentum from.

 We're just firm believers that instead of traditional consulting where, usually, you're given a PowerPoint or a keynote of either take Option A, Option B ─ either way, it's your choice ─ we like to really go in there, find a few entrepreneurs inside of that company and kind of spin up a little startup on the side, and within 12 weeks, test and learn.